1099-MISC Form for Reporting Non-Employee Income

 - A W-9 form signed by the non-employee, in order to gather information on the person's contact information and also, more important, a taxpayer ID number for that person.
 If you don't have a taxpayer ID or the ID is wrong, you may have to begin withholding taxes (called backup withholding) from the person's 1099 earnings.

 - The total payments for that person or business for the year.
 Remember, unless you are reporting backup withholding, if you haven't paid $600 to that person during the year, you don't need to complete a 1099-MISC form (but the person must still report all the income received).

 How Do I Prepare Form 1099-MISC?

 This article takes you step-by-step through the process of completing Form 1099-MISC.
 You will first need to collect information about each payee.
-If you don't have a W-9 form signed, you will need to get one.
+If you don't have a W-9 form signed by the recipient, you will need to get one.

 Other Income vs Nonemployee Income

-One confusing part of completing Form 1099-MISC is which box to use for what.
+One confusing part of completing Form 1099-MISC is between boxes 3 and 7

-- Box 7, for non-employee income, is for payments to independent contractors and other non-employees who have done work for you.
+Box 7, for non-employee compensation, is for payments to independent contractors and other non-employees who have done work for you.
 Include fees, commissions, prizes, and awards to those people or businesses.
 The IRS lists four conditions that must be met for someone to be classified as a nonemployee:

-- Box 3, Other income is for payments not reportable in one of the other boxes, including prizes and awards that are not for services performed.
+Box 3, Other income is for payments not reportable in one of the other boxes, including prizes and awards that are not for services performed.